Benefits and Eligibility

 The Winthrop Eagle STEM Scholars Program is seeking motivated, goal-oriented, high-caliber students who demonstrate excellent proficiency in science and mathematics.
 This student-centered program provides individual and peer support, resources for academic success, and an unmatched level of access to scientific research.
 Applicants should have completed advanced or AP/IB courses in mathematics, chemistry, physics, or biology and should also have a strong GPA and math SAT score.

 The Eagle STEM Scholars Program is for college students:

 - who are from underrepresented minority groups, who are first generation, and/or who have financial need.

-- interested in directly matriculating to Ph.D. programs in biomedical science, bioengineering, biology, chemistry, biochemistry, math.
+- interested in directly matriculating to Ph.D. programs in biomedical science, bioengineering, biology, chemistry, biochemistry, math, computer science.